Polyak's Heavy Ball Method Achieves Accelerated Local Rate of Convergence under Polyak-Lojasiewicz Inequality: Proof of Theorem

 \subsection{Geometrical preparation}

-In the next part of the proof, we employ Theorem~\ref{thm:rebjock} to construct a certain coordinate chart around the limiting stationary point $x_\infty$ allowing to transfer the dynamical system \eqref{eq:HBODE} into a system with favorable structural properties.
-More specifically we build a bundle chart for the normal tube of $\mathcal M$ inspired by Fermi coordinates, see e.g. \cite[Chapter 2]{gray2003tubes}.
+In the first part of the proof, we employ Theorem~\ref{thm:rebjock} to construct a certain coordinate chart around the limiting stationary point $x^\ast$.
+This allows us to transfer the dynamical system \eqref{eq:HBODE} into a system with favorable structural properties.
+More specifically, we build a bundle chart for the normal tube of the manifold inspired by Fermi coordinates; see, e.g. \cite[Chapter 2]{gray2003tubes}.
 Additionally, we show certain Taylor expansion results for the chart and the objective function under the chart.
-Throughout this section we will assume Assumption~\ref{ass:PL}.